Malaysia: Infrastructure

 Railway transport in Malaysia is state-run, and spans some 2783 km.
 As of 2016, Malaysia has the world's 26th-largest road network, with some 238823 km of roads.
 Malaysia's inland waterways are the world's 22nd-longest, and total 7200 km.
-Among Malaysia's 114 airports, among which the busiest is Kuala Lumpur International Airport in Kuala Lumpur, which is also the twelfth-busiest airport in Asia.
-Among the 7 federal ports, the major one is Port Klang, which is the thirteenth-busiest container port.
+Among Malaysia's 114 airports, the busiest one is Kuala Lumpur International Airport (KLIA), located in the Sepang District; it is also the 12th-busiest airport in Asia.
+Among the seven federal ports, the major one is Port Klang, which is the 13th-busiest container port.
 Malaysia's flag carrier is Malaysia Airlines, providing international and domestic air services.

 Malaysia's telecommunications network is second only to Singapore's in Southeast Asia, with 4.7 million fixed-line subscribers and more than 30 million cellular subscribers.
 There are 200 industrial parks along with specialised parks such as Technology Park Malaysia and Kulim Hi-Tech Park.
-Fresh water is available to over 95% of the population, with ground water accounting for 90% of the freshwater resources.
+Fresh water is available to over 95% of the population, with groundwater accounting for 90% of the freshwater resources.
 Although rural areas have been the focus of great development, they still lag behind areas such as the West Coast of Peninsular Malaysia.
 The telecommunication network, although strong in urban areas, is less available to the rural population.

 Malaysia's energy infrastructure sector is largely dominated by Tenaga Nasional, the largest electric utility company in Southeast Asia.
-Customers are connected to electricity through the National Grid.
+Customers in Peninsular Malaysia are connected to electricity through the National Grid.
 The other two electric utility companies in the country are Sarawak Energy and Sabah Electricity.
 In 2013, Malaysia's total power generation capacity was over 29,728 megawatts.
 Total electricity generation was 140,985.01 GWh and total electricity consumption was 116,087.51 GWh.
-Energy production in Malaysia is largely based on oil and natural gas, owing to Malaysia's oil reserves and natural gas reserves, which is the fourth largest in Asia-Pacific region.
+Energy production in Malaysia is largely based on oil and natural gas, owing to Malaysia's oil and natural gas reserves, which are the fourth largest in the Asia-Pacific region.